gabrielpolyy/ai-scripts/README.md

 A set of simple shell scripts that use AI to make git workflows easier.
 These tools help with code reviews and writing commit messages automatically.

+This is what I use, please modify as needed for your own workflows.

 ## What's Included

 - AI code reviews